Charles S. Baker: Career

 Baker taught school while he studied law.
 He was admitted to the bar in December 1860 and commenced practice in Rochester, New York.

 During the Civil War, Baker served in the Union Army as first lieutenant, Company E, Twenty-seventh Regiment, New York Volunteer Infantry.
 Disabled in the first Battle of Bull Run, he was honorably discharged.
+After the war, he was elected as a companion of District of Columbia Commandery of the Military Order of the Loyal Legion of the United States.

 Baker was a member of the New York State Assembly (Monroe County, 2nd District) in 1879, 1880 and 1882.
 He was a member of the New York State Senate (29th District) in 1884 and 1885.

 Elected as a Republican to the 49th, 50th, and 51st United States Congresses, Baker was U.S. Representative for the thirtieth district of New York from March 4, 1885, to March 3, 1891.
 He served as Chairman of the House Committee on Commerce during the 51st Congress.
 He resumed the practice of law in Rochester, New York.